+Amount(s) Source(s)

-Amount(s) Source(s) 1000 District Funded 0001-0999: Unrestricted: Locally Defined Various character assemblies, certificates and prizes.
+1000 District Funded

+0001-0999: Unrestricted: Locally Defined

-All students Strategy/Activity Synthesize school efforts into a "Schoolwide Behavior Plan" Proposed Expenditures for this Strategy/Activity List the amount(s) and funding source(s) for the proposed expenditures.
+Various character assemblies, certificates and prizes.
+Strategy/Activity 3 Students to be Served by this Strategy/Activity (Identify either All Students or one or more specific student groups) All students 3 - 1, Strategy/Activity Synthesize school efforts into a "Schoolwide Beha avior Plan" Proposed Expenditures for this Strategy/Activity List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.
 Amount(s) Source(s) 1000 0001-0999: Unrestricted: Locally Defined Build out a program around our "Growth Mindsets" in order to develop school culture and climate.
-Strategy/Activity 4 Students to be Served by this Strategy/Activity (Identify either All Students or one or more specific student groups) All students Strategy/Activity
+Strategy/Activity 4 Students to be Served by this Strategy/Activity (Identify either All Students or one or more specific student groups) All students Strategy/Activity Staff development will be focused on project development.
+These meetings will be collaborative and outcome focused.
+We will begin to map projects in terms of looking at common threads upon which to build for future student growth.
+A five-year plan will be developed where some projects build upon others and repeat as a cycle from K-5.
+Proposed Expenditures for this Strategy/Activity List the amount(s) and funding source(s) for the proposed expenditures.
+Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.
+Amount(s) Source(s) 0 None Specified Strategy/Activity 5 Students to be Served by this Strategy/Activity (Identify either All Students or one or more specific student groups)